 Behind the temple is a lookout pavilion that has beautiful views of the island from the south.
 It’s best to combine a visit to the Sai Wan Tin Hau Temple with the Cheung Po Tsai Cave, which is located right behind the temple.

-Exit the ferry terminal and you’ll immediately be greeted by numerous kiosks promoting vacation homes and room rentals on Cheung Chau.
-Clearly, staycations are a big attraction on the island.
+Exit the ferry terminal, and you’ll immediately be greeted by numerous kiosks promoting vacation homes and room rentals on Cheung Chau.
+Staycations are a big attraction on the island.

 You can pick from boutique B&Bs to bigger hotels.
-Here are our top picks for spending a night on Cheung Chau.
+Here are our top picks for spending a night in Cheung Chau.

 - Warwick Hotel